Bypass navigation bar

 The Digital Forensics program can prepare you for direct entry into the workforce in an entry-level information security position.

-However, if you’d like to continue your education to earn a bachelor’s degree, Richland College has an articulation (transfer) agreement with Oklahoma State University Institute of Technology’s (OSUIT) digital forensics program.
+However, if you’d like to continue your education to earn a bachelor’s degree, Richland College has articulation (transfer) agreements with several four-year institutions, including Oklahoma State University Institute of Technology, Texas A&M University-San Antonio, Vermont’s Champlain College and Capital Tech.

 See the Digital Forensics associate degree plan for a list of extra courses to complete in addition to the Information Assurance specialization for better transferability of courses to a four-year institute of higher education.